BobGreenwade/Delusion-Loop-Interrupter/src/functions/Functions Overview.md

 This folder contains the core detection logic for the Delusion Loop Interrupter (DLI).
 Each function monitors conversational patterns and flags potential delusional reinforcement, emotional escalation, or reality misalignment.

 Functions are designed to be modular, explainable, and compatible with safeguard protocols, mitigation layers, and persona engines.
-As of version 0.1.4, this module is considered **deployable for learning**—ready for training, refinement, and supervised integration.
+As of version 0.1.4, this module is considered **deployable for learning** — ready for training, refinement, and supervised integration.

 ---